 As brutal as grief is, God gives us a soft landing.
 In the weeks and months (and years) following my husband’s sudden death, I could palpably feel God’s presence like no other time before.
 He held me in the palm of His strong hand — a hand that protected me, guided me, provided for our family and kept my foot from slipping.
 I found that in the most excruciating pain and loss, God tenderly and personally cares for us with hands that always carry us.

-Lisa Appelo is a speaker, writer and Bible teacher who’s written at Proverbs 31 Ministries, (in)courage, Risen Motherhood and more.
+Lisa Appelo is author of Life Can Be Good Again: Putting Your World Back Together After It All Falls Apart.
+She’s a speaker who’s written at Proverbs 31 Ministries, Risen Motherhood, Ann Voskamp, Club31 and more.
 Find Biblically-based hope to begin to move forward through grief in the FREE guide: 7 Days of Hope for Your Shattered Heart.

 Thank you so much for all these beautiful promises!
 All are my favorites, almost two years since my beautiful Rachel Ruth walked into glory❤️ Psalm 34:18